Fiber crop

-Botanically, the fibers harvested from many of these plants are bast fibers; the fibers come from the phloem tissue of the plant.
-The other fiber crop fibers are hard/leaf fibers (from the entirety of plant vascular bundles) and surface fibers (from plant epidermal tissue).
+Botanically, the fibers harvested from many of these plants fall into four categories: bast fibers, from the phloem tissue of the plant; hard/leaf fibers (from the entirety of plant vascular bundles); surface (seed) fibers (from plant epidermal tissue); and pith.

 Fiber sources

 To have a source of fiber to utilize in production, the fiber first must be extracted from the plant.
 This is done in different ways depending on the fiber classification.
 Bast fibers are harvested through retting which is where microbes are utilized to remove soft tissues from the plant and only the useful fibrous material remains.
 Hard fibers are harvested mainly through decortication which is where the non-fibrous tissues are removed by hand or machine.
 Lastly, surface fibers are harvested through ginning which is where a machine removes the fibers from other plant material.

 Paper

-Before the industrialisation of paper production the most common fiber source was recycled fibers from used textiles, called rags.
+Before the industrialization of paper production the most common fiber source was recycled fibers from used textiles, called rags.
 The rags were from ramie, hemp, linen and cotton.
 A process for removing printing inks from recycled paper was invented by German jurist Justus Claproth in 1774.
 Today this method is called deinking.
 It was not until the introduction of wood pulp in 1843 that paper production was not dependent on recycled materials from ragpickers.